-A few years ago, I was sat in a talk by a chap by the name of Mark Sorrell.
+A few years ago, I attended a talk by Mark Sorrell.
 He was discussing gamification and some of the issues with it.
-He himself worked in the games industry, in fact, the now heads up the new London based office of Rovio (they of Angry Birds fame).
+He worked in the games industry, in fact, the now heads up the new London based office of Rovio (they of Angry Birds fame).
 It was a fascinating talk and one that introduced me to a concept that has fascinated me ever since, Cognitive Dissonance.
-A term coined in 1957 by Leon Festigner in his book A Theory of Cognitive Dissonance 1.
+A term coined in 1957 by Leon Festinger in his book A Theory of Cognitive Dissonance 1.

 Cognitive Dissonance is the feeling of mental discomfort or stress a person may experience when they hold two or more contradictory beliefs.
 An example that Festinger offers is that of a smoker, who whilst knowing smoking is bad for their health, continues to smoke.

 The reason this causes us stress, in Festigner’s view, is because as humans we strive for psychological consistency.
 To overcome this dissonance, we adopt certain mental strategies to bring about consistency.
 Let us consider an example.
 You see a person drop a $5 note on the floor, pick it up and keep it – even though you know that is wrong and you should have given it back to the person who dropped it.
 To relieve the discomfort of the dissonance that taking the money may cause, we can choose one of three basic strategies.

 - In theory, this is the simplest way to reduce the dissonance, just change what you believe about theft, convincing ourselves that theft is ok.
 However, this is much harder than it seems – as beliefs are set deep in our being and are not easy to change!

 - Next, you could promise to never do it again.
 You can tell yourself that next time you will give the money straight back.
 However, this is predicting an event without understanding the circumstances that may lead to it the next time.